 An 1882 edition of Ormerod's History of Cheshire describes the 'somewhat fantastic costume' in which the Childe was dressed on his visit to London: 'large lace ruffles about his neck and hands, a striped doublet round his waist, a blue girdle embroidered with gold, large white plush breeches adorned with blue flowers, green stockings, shoes, with red heels, tied with red ribbon, and wearing at this side a sword suspended by a broad blue belt over his shoulder, embroidered like the girdle'.
 It is in this costume that the surviving portraits of the Childe depict him.
 Brasenose possesses one life-sized portrait, two smaller paintings and two life-sized representations of his hands.
 Another life-sized portrait can be seen at Speke Hall in Liverpool, a National Trust property.
 The Childe is also depicted in a modern carving made from a tree stump opposite the churchyard in Hale.

-The Brasenose VIII is always called 'The Childe of Hale'.
-There is a punning reference to the name of the boat in the Brasenose Ale Verses for 1841, only four years after the official beginning of the College races at Oxford:
+The tradition of naming the Brasenose First VIII, 'The Childe of Hale', has long been maintained.
+Indeed, there is a punning reference to the name of the boat in the Brasenose Ale Verses for 1841:

 Yes, Childe of Ale, well named, you too can tell